 Inversely, stuff you forget gets pulled closer towards you in the schedule.
 So if after a week you’ve forgotten an item, it’ll be rescheduled to be seen again in a day or two.
 If you forget it again after that gap, it’ll be pulled even closer to give you more chance.

-The overall effect is that you spend the most time studying the things you need to spend time on, and very little time is wasted on stuff you’ve memorised successfully.
+The overall effect is that you spend the most time studying the things you need to spend time on, and less time is wasted on stuff you’ve memorised successfully.

 I asked Dr Wozniak about SRS, so, in his own words: